jordiup/common-fate-sdk-python/python-client/docs/apis/tags/EndUserApi.md

 Get a request

 Returns a HTTP401 response if the user is not the requestor or a reviewer.
-Use /api/v1/admin/requests/{requestId} as an administrator to view information for requests not made by the current user (note: requires that the user is a Granted administrator).
+Use /api/v1/admin/requests/{requestId} as an administrator to view information for requests not made by the current user (note: requires that the user is a Common Fate administrator).

 ### Example